IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

         VirtualLab -f RunFiles/RunTutorials.py

 The output is located in ``Output/Dragon/Tutorials/Voxel-Images/welsh-dragon-small.Tiff``.
 You may notice that since this mesh only contains triangle data.
 Hence, the resulting voxel image is only colours voxels on the surface of the model.
 You will also notice that like the dog bone in example 1 the model surface defaults to white (greyscale value of 255).
 This is because ``.stl`` files contain no information on materials so as such the entire mesh is set to a single greyscale value.
-Once again you can change this value in ``greyscale.csv`` if desired.
+Once again you can change this value in ``greyscale_Welsh-Dragon.csv`` if desired.

 .. admonition:: Auto-filling surface meshes